alsekaram/eosapi_async/README.md

 In version 1.2.1 added proxy support
-In version 1.2.2 added custom headers for playing Alien Worlds In version 1.2.5 added cache for get_info and get_info_async
+In version 1.2.2 added custom headers for playing Alien Worlds In version 1.2.5 added cache for get_info and get_info_async In version 1.2.6 Replace "yeomen" with "alien" in the RPC host condition.
+This ensures headers are correctly updated when interacting with the Alien Worlds platform.